-The Hamilton Beach 6-Quart Set ‘n Forget Programmable Slow Cooker has been in my apartment for the past month, and it’s been used to make some awesome meals.
+The Hamilton Beach 6-Quart Set ‘n Forget Programmable Slow Cooker is such a genius idea and it’s been used to make some awesome meals.

 FOOD FACT: 165 is the safe cooking temperature for poultry, but due to carryover cooking, I under cook foods by 2-3 degrees.

 How would I go about Meal prepping this slow cooker recipe??

 Chop your onion and make the barbecue sauce.
 Add to a freezer friendly or airtight container.
 When you are ready the day of add your onion, chicken and barbecue sauce!
 The set n’ forget slow cooker takes care of the rest!